 This Requirements Class describes the resources and operations used to describe and access resource collections exposed through an OGC Web API.
-It does not include any requirements about how resources are aggregated into collections nor about the aggregated resources themselves.
+This Class does not include any requirements about how resources are aggregated into collections nor about the aggregated resources themselves.
 That detail is reserved for resource-specific OGC Web API standards (see Views Section).

 The two resources and their operations are defined in this Requirements Class.
 They are summarized in Table 2.